 Main Phone Line – 905.277.4313

-Arts Program Manager
+Program Development Manager

 Eldiana completed a degree in Art History and English at the University of Toronto before going to Humber College to complete a postgraduate certificate in Arts Administration and Cultural Management.
 She started at VAM as a volunteer in 2014, then our weekend Customer Service administrator.
 While working on her degree at Humber she was VAM’s Events and Exhibitions Intern and in September 2015, she was hired as VAM’s Events, Exhibitions and Volunteer Coordinator.
 She is proud of the great things VAM brings to the cultural community of Mississauga and is excited for the great creative possibilities ahead!
 She loves to travel and spends most of her vacation time looking at art.